 Yes, I’m sure you can!
 But, I haven’t tried it and chopping the cabbage at least into wedges will ensure that it gets cooked through.

-Other Easy Instant Pot Vegetable Recipes
+More Easy Instant Pot Recipes You Might Like

-- Instant Pot Artichokes
+- Instant Pot Boiled Potatoes

 - Instant Pot Beets